dymaczew/fs20icam/LabGuides/Exercise5/README.md

 ### 3. Building and deploying the microservice to the managed cluster

 You can review the sample application app.js.
 It is very simple - there is nothing special in the JavaScript code.
-The instrumentation is hidden in the ```package-lock.json``` file.
+The runtime instrumentation is embedded in the docker.io/appsody/nodejs-express:0.4 container that is used for building target container for your microservice.

 To build the application run the following command
 ```